 Australian succession law allows people freedom to choose who will inherit their property when they die, known in law as ‘testamentary freedom’.
 However if people leave eligible dependents without adequate provision, family provision legislation in all states and territories permits them to apply to the court (the relevant Supreme Court) for redress.

 To secure their choices and wishes people need to document them by making a legally valid will, conforming to the required legal formalities, then to keep it updated as things inevitably change.

-Australian law does not make it compulsory to make a will.
-Neither does the law prescribe what is known as ‘forced succession’, which exists in some countries with civil and Islamic legal systems.
+Australian law does not make it compulsory to make a will, but it is preferable to do so, see why here.
+Neither does the law prescribe what is known as ‘forced succession’, which exists in those countries with civil and Islamic legal systems.

 No representation is made that permission is held to practice in every jurisdiction from which this site may be viewed.
 WillsHub contains information of a general nature only.
 It is not legal advice and should not be interpreted as such.

 Liability limited by a scheme approved under Professional Standards Legislation.